 The issue remains a matter of disagreement for none, neither Dennett nor Fischer, is right.
-But it is from different perspectives they conceive of the intelligibility of free will concerning the consequence argument.
-At this point, let us zoom in on other accounts that hold that human actions are up to us and that we can do otherwise.
-NOBIS
+But it from different perspectives they conceive of the intelligibility of free will concerning the consequence argument.
+Done with some compatibilist's views, let us zoom in on other accounts that hold that human actions are up to us and that we can do otherwise.